-Don’t worry if you’re not an expert on web development.
+Don’t worry if you’re not an expert on web development or website design.
 With the rise of easy drag and drop website templates even a novice can create beautiful, mobile friendly websites in under an hour (depending on your familiarity with the platform you’re using of course).

 Any person who has been in the e-commerce game for long enough knows that it only takes a couple of 4 and 5-star reviews to sell a product.
 Who better to tell you that a product is good than someone who has already used and ordered what you’re trying to buy?

 If those numbers aren’t incentive enough to get you to prompt your customers for reviews, this extra added bonus should.
 Customer reviews can also have a positive impact on your SEO.
-It doesn't take an enterprise SEO expert to tell you that more reviews equals more SEO content on your site and Google loves to see fresh regular content.
+It doesn't take an SEO expert to tell you that more reviews equals more content on your site.
+Google loves to see fresh regular content.
 Customer reviews provide two benefits for the price of one, so to speak.
 It doesn’t get any better than that.

 To prompt your customers for reviews, you can send out an email a couple of days after you know that the customer’s package should have arrived, and ask if you could assist them with anything, and, if not, would they kindly review the product.
 There are tons of little tricks you can do to get people to leave reviews.
 It just takes a little creativity!